kyleraykbs/KyWal/README.md

 To sum it up, this is a mess of utilites stringed together in combination with some scripts I whipped up in python.

-Basically you can theme your whole systems color pallette/themes to match your wallpaper with one command and a few seconds of wait time from what ive seen this is the best one command utility for theming your entire system with your wallpaper unfortunatly...
+Basically you can theme your whole systems color pallette/themes to match your wallpaper with one command and a few seconds of wait time

 ### Used Repositories:
 https://github.com/reorr/warnai